Maine coronavirus case count rises to 275; no additional deaths

 The DOT employee recently had gone on vacation – the agency did not say where – and didn’t return to work afterward, so the danger of infection among his co-workers is low, officials said.

-As of late Sunday morning, the virus, which is particularly dangerous to older people and those with compromised immune systems, had reached 12 of Maine’s 16 counties.
+The virus, which is particularly dangerous to older people and those with compromised immune systems, has reached 12 of Maine’s 16 counties.

 Public health officials are warning all Mainers, however, to take precautions, even if cases haven’t been officially diagnosed in their counties yet.